hopfenzapfen/gtsperf/Documentation/documentation.md

 Describe components

 Docker has issued the 1.9 release of its container platform, which includes a way for containers to discover and link to each other.
 It's a big step toward reorganizing applications as sets of micro-services, each service having its own container, its own address, and its own ability to be upgraded as needed.
 The micro-service can move and its address will move with it, re-establishing its presence in a new location through the discovery mechanism built into Release 1.9.

-The ability to network multiple containers to multiple hosts came about through Docker's acquisition of SocketPlane in March

 They could see that containers were very different from virtual machines," Johnston said.
 Virtual machines are managed like physical servers that happen to exist in software.
 They're stood up and run continuously for months.
 Containers, on the other hand, may be activated, used for a single task, and then sent away in a matter of a few minutes.